falconry/falcon/docs/api/media.rst

 Validating Media
 ----------------

-Falcon currently only supports a JSONSchema media type handler; however, JSONSchema is very versatile and can be used to validate any deserialized media type that JSON also supports (i.e. dicts, lists, etc).
+Falcon currently only provides a JSON Schema media validator; however, JSON Schema is very versatile and can be used to validate any deserialized media type that JSON also supports (i.e. dicts, lists, etc).

 .. autofunction:: falcon.media.validators.jsonschema.validate